Famondir/Music-Suite/README.md

 @enduml
 ```

 To use the Music Suite with the instrument simulator one has to log in in order to prevent usage without active subscription.
 The activitly logger should send information about the usage of the instrument simulator to the server that can be analyzed later to find the best learning pathes for any user.
+The accordion simulator should be one of many instrument simulators and should be used to

+* practice
+* play music together
+* compose music
+* analyse music

+It is only a small part of the Music Suite.
+Beside the instrument simulator application a LMS would be handy to organize learning material by music teachers.
+Also a backend dashboard for accounting, business insights etc. is needed.
+To use one of the services it will be necessary to log in in advance.

 In the LMS the user finds courses composed of learning activities which can be bundles into learning packages for easier useage by music teachers when they desing a new course.
 Over the same GUI the lesson booking system is accessed even though it is not an integral part of the LMS.
 Learning activities data are stored in the database (maybe in xml stlye) and the information when a music teacher is available is sored there as well.